Dowagiac turns to Davis as new football coach - Leader Publications

 Davis echoed what Nate said about his philosophy and work ethic.

-“I talkedd about the hard work that coach Stanger put into it,” Davis said about what he has learned as an assistant coach.
+“I took at the hard work that coach Stanger put into it,” Davis said about what he has learned as an assistant coach.
 “The constant grind of him being there first and leaving last.
-I want to show the kids that it is going to take a lot of work for us to turn things around — being the visual leader that they need, showing them the right direction to go and how to do it.”
+I want to show the kids that it is going to take a lot of work for us to turn things around, b.
+Being the visual leader that they need, s.
+Showing them the right direction to go and how to do it.”

 Nate said that he received a solid group of candidates, and after two rounds of interviews, selected Davis.